Frustrated Syria mediator Brahimi to step down, U.N. seeks replacement

 | UNITED NATIONS

 UNITED NATIONS Syria mediator Lakhdar Brahimi will step down on May 31, U.N.
-Secretary-General Ban Ki-moon said on Tuesday, blaming an international deadlock over how to end the three-year civil war in the country for hampering his bid to broker peace.
+Secretary-General Ban Ki-moon said on Tuesday, blaming an international deadlock over how to end the country's three-year civil war for hampering a bid to broker peace.

+International and regional powers have backed opposing sides in the civil war that has so far killed at least 150,000 people, with Russia and Iran supporting President Bashar al-Assad and Western powers and Gulf Arab states largely backing the rebels.

-The veteran Algerian diplomat had long threatened to leave, just as his predecessor, former U.N.
-Secretary-General Kofi Annan, did in 2012.
-Annan quit after six months as the U.N. and Arab League joint special representative on Syria, slamming the U.N.
-Security Council for failing to unite behind his efforts.
+Brahimi had long threatened to quit, just as his predecessor - former U.N.
+Secretary-General Kofi Annan - did in 2012.
+Annan resigned after six months as the U.N. and Arab League joint special representative on Syria, slamming the U.N.
+Security Council for failing to unite behind efforts to end the fighting.

-Brahimi is due to brief the 15-member Security Council later on Tuesday.

-"It's not very pleasant for me.
-It's very sad that I leave this position and leave Syria behind in such a bad state," Brahimi told reporters after Ban announced his departure.
+Brahimi, a veteran Algerian diplomat, briefed the 15-member Security Council for the final time on Tuesday.
+"I go with a heavy heart because so little was achieved," he told the closed-door session of the council, according to the his statement which was obtained by Reuters.
+"I once again, humbly apologise to the Syrian people."

+He left "a few ideas" with Ban and the Security Council - focus on getting more aid into Syria, reduce and end the violence, end the flow of arms into Syria and help form an executive to lead Syria's transition by organising a national dialogue, conference, constitutional review and elections.

 Ban praised Brahimi's perseverance in the face of "impossible odds, a Syrian nation, Middle Eastern region and wider international community that have been hopelessly divided in their approaches to ending the conflict."